-Tom Kempinski’s Duet For One is an intense, painstaking evaluation of how illness or disability can undermine selfhood and autonomy.
+Theatre Clwyd’s Duet For One by Tom Kempinski is an intense, painstaking evaluation of how illness or disability can undermine selfhood and autonomy.
 Through the structure of a series of therapy sessions, we are afforded the somewhat voyeuristic opportunity of being present as Stephanie Abrams slowly pulls down her own walls, revealing the emotional agony that she can’t help but feel.

-In many ways, there’s certainly a reliance on cliche built into the heart of this play.
+In many ways, there’s certainly a reliance on cliche built into the heart of this play Duet For One.
 Our two characters are shameless archetypes: the Strong Woman Facing Disaster and the Overly Insightful European Psychiatrist.
-Dr. Feldmann’s first major breakthrough in her case comes when he suggests that it may have helped her had she had children, while she sits in amazement at the suggestion.
-It’s hard to overlook the layers of presumption and prejudice that have been embraced in psychiatry over the years, and it feels rather cheapening to watch the assertion that a highly successful woman would be happier as a mother not only put back on the centre stage, but applauded while it’s there.
+Dr Feldmann’s first major breakthrough in her case comes when he suggests that it may have helped her had she had children, while she sits in amazement at the suggestion.
+It’s hard to overlook the layers of presumption and prejudice that have been embraced in psychiatry over the years, and it feels rather cheapening to watch the assertion that a highly successful woman would be happier as a mother not only put back on the centre stage but applauded while it’s there.

-There’s another layer built into the power dynamics that surround and control Stephanie.
-While we never see or hear him, her husband chose her this psychiatrist.
-Through her latter career, she, a musician, has mostly played music composed by him.
+There’s another layer built into the power dynamics that surround and control Stephanie in Duet For One.
+While we never see or hear him, her husband chose this psychiatrist.
+Through her later career, she, a musician, has mostly played music composed by him.
 She continues the sessions against her will but at his request.
 In the light of her illness, she now hopes to support his career through secretarial work.
 For a woman who is externally so poised and powerful, it’s striking to see the effective control that her marriage continues to exert.

-It’s notable that in the final section of act one, Stephanie appears in clothes that incidentally match the office’s colour scheme.
+It’s notable that in the final section of act one of Duet For Play, Stephanie appears in clothes that incidentally match the office’s colour scheme.
 In her final lines of the act, we learn that her practice room, her most intimate and private space, is blue.
-Like the suit Dr. Feldmann wears at that moment.
+Like the suit, Dr Feldmann wears at that moment.
 There’s something lovely in this – a sense of human unity that the act has built gently towards, coming to an impossibly neat conclusion as each manages to draw close to the other for the first time.
 The parts, after an hour of twisting and turning, have finally slotted together.

-It’s a shame that the same can not be said for the end of Act Two.
-We’re left right on a turning point, with numerous unsolved problems and unanswered questions.
-The end feels more like a cut off, more the playwright simply walking off than finishing the piece.
+It’s a shame that the same can not be said for the end of Act Two of Duet For One.
+We’re left-right on a turning point, with numerous unsolved problems and unanswered questions.
+The end feels more like a cutoff, more the playwright simply walking off than finishing the piece.
 While this is frustrating, there’s also a sense of being invited to share Stephanie’s pain with her.
 If her artistic career was so brutally shortened, why should we expect the story of that loss to reach a neat and narratively satisfying conclusion?